-What many people don’t know about Hawaii is that it was once ruled by the Hawaiian Monarchy.
+What many people don’t know about Hawaii is that it was once ruled by the Hawaiian Monarchy, making it the only US state that has an actual royal residence, Iolani Palace.
 During Queen Liliuokalani’s reign in 1893, a group of men from Liliuokalani’s cabinet of American, German, and British descent, known as The Committee of Public Safety, executed a military coup to overthrow the Hawaiian Kingdom.

 In its aftermath, US President Grover Cleveland was in favor of restoring the monarchy, but his successor, President William McKinley, saw Hawaii as a strategic power for US troops fighting in the Spanish-American War.
-Hawaii’s annexation followed soon after, and eventually statehood in 1959.
+Hawaii’s annexation as a US territory followed soon after, and in 1959 it became the 50th US state.

-2. The Hawaiian Islands are a chain of 137 islands.
+2. The Hawaiian islands are a really long chain of 137 islands.

 3. Hawaii has 10 of the world’s 14 climate zones.

 The island chain isn’t just long, but it also contains an incredible variety of climate zones.
 On some of the larger islands, you can explore many of these different zones in one day.
 So while Hawaii enjoys some of the most beautiful white sand beaches in the world, and it has plenty of tropical lushness, its diverse climates may surprise you.
 On Hawaii Island alone, you can find all 10 zones: from the said tropical and continuously wet to hot desert and even snowy areas, you see and experience pretty much everything Earth has to offer on one island.